Inflation in Slovakia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose 0.3% in May over the previous month, following April's flat result.
+Consumer prices rose 1.50% in April over the previous month, which was below March's 1.70% rise.